Other Sustainability Initiatives

 Grampians Gate Caravan Park

-The first is an energy efficiency project which has replaced of an oil boiler and inefficient electric storage hot water systems with solar powered (natural gas-boosted) hot water systems at the Grampians Gate Caravan Park where Northern Grampians Shire Council has responsibility for managing and maintaining some of the assets including this infrastructure.
+The first is an energy efficiency project which has replaced of an oil boiler and inefficient electric storage hot water systems with solar powered (natural gas-boosted) hot water systems at the Grampians Gate Caravan Park where council has responsibility for managing and maintaining some of the assets including this infrastructure.

 Installation of Solar Photo-voltaics

-Council is also currently negotiating the installation of solar photo-voltaics panels on the rooftops of 6 Council properties.
+Council is also currently negotiating the installation of solar photo-voltaics panels on the rooftops of six council properties.
 These include:

 - Stawell Town Hall